boldflight/BibleConverter/test_EPUB/output/Hosea.md

 that I remember all their wicked deeds.
 Their evil deeds have now surrounded them;
 their sinful deeds are always before me.

+### Political Intrigue and Conspiracy in the Palace

 [3] The royal advisers delight the king with their evil schemes, the princes make him glad with their lies.
 [4] They are all like bakers,